carolyntw/Personal-Expense-Tracker/README.md

 ## Data Pipeline Overview

-The Ecomminsight Dashboard is powered by a data pipeline that includes the following components:
+The Sales & Customer Insights Dashboard is powered by a data pipeline that includes the following components:

-- **Data Collection**: E-commerce data is collected and processed using custom scripts.
+- **Data Collection**: The data is collected and processed using Python script under src/etl.

 - **AWS Integration**: Processed data is uploaded to an AWS S3 bucket for storage.

-- **Data Cataloging**: AWS Glue Crawler is used to catalog the data stored in the S3 bucket.
+- **Data Cataloging**: AWS Glue Crawler catalogs the data stored in the S3 bucket.

 - **Data Querying**: AWS Athena is employed to query and access the cataloged data.